 Continence Matters surgeons have not placed vaginal mesh implants for the treatment of prolapse.
 Vaginal mesh implants for prolapse are no longer available in Australia.

 Vaginal mesh implants for the treatment of stress urinary incontinence have not been banned.
-Following the Australian Government senate enquiry these are still an available treatment option for women.
+Following the Australian Government senate inquiry these are still an available treatment option for women.
 The majority of patients with vaginal mesh slings/tapes for stress incontinence have not had complications.

 Continence Matters surgeons are able to discuss and offer various non-surgical and surgical treatment options available to women with Stress Urinary Incontinence.